Where does the Black and Irish identity stand in America?

-Irish and Irish-Americans often feel themselves victimized and with good reason.
-Many times throughout our history we've been discriminated against and treated as scum of the Earth – the lowest tier in society.
+Irish and Irish-Americans often feel victimized and with good reason.
+Many times throughout our history we've been discriminated against and treated as the scum of the Earth – the lowest tier in society.
 "Black Irish Identities," however, questions the behavior of the Irish as they climbed up the societal rungs, looking down on those groups and communities below us.

 Yes, we have played the part of the victim, but we've also played the part of the perpetrators of injustice.